BabylonJS/OldDocumentationSite/content/features/Support/ES6_Support.md

 </html>
 ```

-This will only have a fullscreen canvas as well as a reference to our application file (by default webpack output during developmetn is "main.js");
+This will only have a fullscreen canvas as well as a reference to our application file (by default webpack output during development is "main.js");

 Once done you can create a `src` folder containing an index.js file with the following content: